gordonpn/youtube-downloader-electron/README.md

 ## Motivation

-This project started from my parents asking me how to download YouTube videos or music from YouTube.
+This project started by my parents asking me how to download YouTube videos or music from YouTube.

 The problem is that I didn't want to send my parents to a suspicious online tool filled with ads.

-At first, I made them a Python commandline app to download, but that was too verbose.

 Then, I had the idea to have a try at developing a clean and straightforward UI as a desktop app for them to use.